 In the frenzy packing up your bags and suitcases before a big trip, even the most experienced of backpackers lose sight of important things.
-TheGearHunt says: “If you want to have a successful hiking trip you need three things: a GPS device, good hiking boots and a good hiking backpack. ” While traveling though, there’s a list of specific essentials that every globe-trotter needs to have on their person at any time.
+TheGearHunt says: “If you want to have a successful hiking trip you need four things: a GPS device, good hiking boots, strong trekking poles and a good hiking backpack. ” While traveling though, there’s a list of specific essentials that every globe-trotter needs to have on their person at any time.
 These indispensable items can make even difficult trips nearly effortless.
 Before you leave, snag your favorite comfortable backpack, and make sure you’ve got all these indispensables before you grab your things and head out the door.

 - photo by Siim Teller